kyle-rader/neo4j_incremental_backup_issue/README.md

     Every `5000` transactions this will use `docker-compose` to take an incremental backup and `500` transactions later print the current transaction logs in the live database data directory and then in the backup directory.

 * After you reach `i: 20000` (or sooner) you should start seeing that in the database folder the tx logs are getting rotated and pruned as we expect.
-But the just hang around in the backup folder.
+But they are hanging around in the backup folder for good.

     ![log build up](./log_build_up.png)